reactjs/react.dev/content/docs/reference-react-component.md

 `getDerivedStateFromProps` is invoked right before calling the render method, both on the initial mount and on subsequent updates.
 It should return an object to update the state, or null to update nothing.

 This method exists for **very rare use cases** where the state depends on changes in props over time.
-For example, it might be handy for implementing a `<Transition>` component that compares its previous and next children to decide which of them to animate in and out. **For the majority of cases, it's unnecessary and [there are better and simple alternatives to `getDerivedStateFromProps`](/blog/2018/06/07/you-probably-dont-need-derived-state.html).**
+For example, it might be handy for implementing a `<Transition>` component that compares its previous and next children to decide which of them to animate in and out.

+**For the majority of cases, it is unnecessary and [there are better and simple alternatives to `getDerivedStateFromProps`](/blog/2018/06/07/you-probably-dont-need-derived-state.html):**

+* If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](#componentdidupdate) lifecycle instead.

+* If you want to **re-compute some data only when a prop changes**, [use a memoization helper instead](/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).

+* If you want to **"mirror" a prop in the state**, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
+Both of these solutions are simpler and lead to fewer bugs.

+You can find more guidance for whether to use `getDerivedStateFromProps()` in [this paragraph](/blog/2018/06/07/you-probably-dont-need-derived-state.html#when-to-use-derived-state).

 Note that this method is fired on *every* render, regardless of the cause.
 This is in contrast to `UNSAFE_componentWillReceiveProps`, which only fires when the parent causes a re-render and not as a result of a local `setState`.